Table of Contents

 - It allows geo-targeting up to small location levels such as cities.

 If you are a mid-market publisher looking to set up and manage directly-sold ads, AdGlare is the best fit.
 You can’t connect to any other ad networks to sell remnant inventories, so AdGlare isn’t the ideal choice for one who would like to use RTB/ad networks to earn revenue.

-Other than the above-mentioned ad servers, there are many others such as AdZerk (which helps you build your own ad server), AerServ, etc. However, with so many options available it gets difficult to choose the ones best suited to your business needs.
-Hence, before searching for the right ad server, it is essential to determine your ad serving needs.
-For example, if you wish to create a video ad, you must look for a server that has the CDN capabilities, built-in formats to serve video ads seamlessly.
+Other than the above-mentioned ad servers, there are many others, such as Revive Ad Server, AerServ, etc. However, with so many options available, choosing the ones best suited to your business needs is difficult.
+Hence, before searching for the right ad server, it is essential to determine your ad-serving needs.
+For example, if you wish to create a video ad, you must look for a server with CDN capabilities and built-in formats to serve video ads seamlessly.

 - Real-time analytics